Last updated on April 29, 2026

 This is where the game loses me.

-Many of the characters are original not from the manga.
-I get that from a business standpoint..
-Whats not okay is that characters like Ban, Escanor, Zeldris, Estarossa and Elizabeth are not in the game at launch.
-They’re central to the story of The Seven Deadly Sins.
-They’re just gone.
+Many characters are original creations, not from the manga.
+I understand that from a business perspective.
+What’s unacceptable is the absence at launch of central story figures like Ban, Escanor, Zeldris, Estarossa and Elizabeth.
+They’re core to The Seven Deadly Sins, yet they’re simply gone.

-Escanor was added later.
-That’s not good enough.
+Escanor was added later, but that’s not good enough.
 Launching a Seven Deadly Sins game without Escanor is like launching a Dragon Ball game without Goku.
-He’s a part of the series.
+He’s essential to the series.

 The Music Doesn’t Fit